djerius/MooX-PDL-Role-Proxy/README.md

 ## Usage and Class requirements

-Each attribute to be operated on by the common `PDL`-like operators should be given a `piddle` option, e.g.
+Each attribute to be operated on by the common `PDL`-like operators should be given a `ndarray` option, e.g.

     has p1 => (
         is      => 'rw',
         default => sub { sequence( 10 ) },
-        piddle  => 1,
+        ndarray  => 1,
     );

-(Treat the option value as an identifier for the group of piddles which should be operated on, rather than as a boolean).
+(Treat the option value as an identifier for the group of ndarrays which should be operated on, rather than as a boolean).

-To support non-inplace operations, the class must provide a `clone_with_piddles` method with the following signature:
+To support non-inplace operations, the class must provide a `clone_with_ndarrays` method with the following signature:

-    sub clone_with_piddles ( $self, %piddles )
+    sub clone_with_ndarrays ( $self, %ndarrays )

-It should clone `$self` and assign the values in `%piddles` to the attributes named by its keys.
+It should clone `$self` and assign the values in `%ndarrays` to the attributes named by its keys.
 To assist with the latter operation, see the provided ["\_set\_attrs"](#_set_attrs) method.

-To support inplace operations, attributes tagged with the `piddle` option must have write accessors.
+To support inplace operations, attributes tagged with the `ndarray` option must have write accessors.
 They may be public or private.

 ## Nested Proxy Objects

-A class with the applied role should respond equivalently to a true piddle when the supported methods are called on it (it's a bug otherwise).
-Thus, it is possible for a proxy object to contain another, and as long as the contained object has the `piddle` attribute set, the supported method will be applied to the contained object appropriately.
+A class with the applied role should respond equivalently to a true ndarray when the supported methods are called on it (it's a bug otherwise).
+Thus, it is possible for a proxy object to contain another, and as long as the contained object has the `ndarray` attribute set, the supported method will be applied to the contained object appropriately.

 # METHODS

-## \_piddles
+## \_ndarrays

-    @piddle_names = $obj->_piddles;
+    @ndarray_names = $obj->_ndarrays;

-This returns a list of the names of the object's attributes with a `piddle` tag set.
-The list is lazily created by the `_build__piddles` method, which can be modified or overridden if required.
-The default action is to find all tagged attributes with tag `piddle`.
+This returns a list of the names of the object's attributes with a `ndarray` (or for backwards compatibility, `piddle` ) tag set.
+The list is lazily created by the `_build__ndarrays` method, which can be modified or overridden if required.
+The default action is to find all tagged attributes with tags `ndarray` or `piddle`.

-## \_clear\_piddles
+## \_clear\_ndarrays

-Clear the list of attributes which have been tagged as piddles.
-The list will be reset to the defaults when `_piddles` is next invoked.
+Clear the list of attributes which have been tagged as ndarrays.
+The list will be reset to the defaults when `_ndarrays` is next invoked.

 ## \_apply\_to\_tagged\_attrs

     $obj->_apply_to_tagged_attrs( \&sub );

-Execute the passed subroutine on all of the attributes tagged with the `piddle` option.
+Execute the passed subroutine on all of the attributes tagged with `ndarray` (or `piddle`).
 The subroutine will be invoked as

     sub->( $attribute, $inplace )

 where `$inplace` will be true if the operation is to take place inplace.

-The subroutine should return the piddle to be stored.
+The subroutine should return the ndarray to be stored.

 Returns `$obj` if applied in-place, or a new object if not.